ICERM-Efficient-Eigensolvers-2020/EE_with_applications/docs/index.md

  **Hilbert matrix**, a nightmare for generations of scientists working on improving the time complexity of the eigensolver, is revisited by our code.
- We visualized how bad our eigensolers are when facing this accuracy dilemma caused by Hilbert matrix.
+ We visualized how bad our eigensolvers are when facing this accuracy dilemma caused by Hilbert matrix.